Go to content

 • Derivatives: Investors gain exposure to a derivative or other financial instrument that tracks the performance of a share in a way which results in fractional exposure to shares.

-• Trust arrangements: A trust arrangement is utilised, resulting in fractional beneficial ownership of Shares by an investor, i.e. two or more parties are the beneficial owners of the same share.
+• Trust arrangements: A trust arrangement is used, resulting in fractional beneficial ownership of shares by an investor, ie two or more parties are the beneficial owners of the same share.

 CySEC’s circular clarifies when fractional exposure to shares offered by Cyprus Investment Firms (CIFs) qualifies as exposure to shares and must comply with relevant obligations under Law 87(I)/2017 and MiFIR.
 This includes share trading and client asset safeguarding obligations.

-The Circular focuses on providing guidance to CIFs when enabling their clients to gain exposure to fractional shares through trust arrangements.
+The circular focusses on providing guidance to CIFs when enabling their clients to gain exposure to fractional shares through trust arrangements.

 Classification of fractional shares held through trust arrangements